Didier Ndong: Dismissal

 After the Djilobodji sacking, attention turned to Ndong, who was still absent from the club.
 Reports in Gabon suggested Ndong feared the repercussions of a return to North East England, including possible arrest (the grounds on which he feared he would be arrested were not made clear).
 Ndong's representatives suggested the player was considering commissioning a negotiator to represent him in discussions with the club.
 On 21 September, Ndong reportedly issued a statement via representatives that he had been spending time in Morocco, but wished to return to Sunderland to fight for his place in the team.
 He offered to take a pay cut.
 Ndong returned to the club on 24 September and, following a brief meeting with the club management, was served notice for breach of contract.

 A statement from Sunderland, released on the club's official website stated:

 Following his sacking, Ndong had to leave the United Kingdom due to his residence permit expiring.
 He returned to Gabon and began training with an unnamed club in Libreville in October 2018, amid reports of personal financial difficulties.
 On 11 October 2018, Sunderland released a statement on their website indicating that an amicable agreement had been reached and Ndong was no longer an employee of the club.
 The statement indicated that Sunderland would receive compensation when Ndong signed for a new club.

 Guingamp

 On 28 December 2018, En Avant Guingamp announced that they were due to sign Ndong, following medical exams and finalising a deal with Sunderland.
 He was officially presented on 4 January 2019.

 Dijon

 Loan to Yeni Malatyaspor

 On 26 August 2021, he joined Turkish club Yeni Malatyaspor on a season-long loan.
 On 10 March 2022, he loan was terminated early by mutual consent.

+Al-Riyadh

+On 12 August 2023, Ndong joined Saudi Pro League club Al-Riyadh on a free transfer.

 International career

 On 14 November 2012, Ndong made his debut for Gabon in a 2–2 draw against Portugal.

 In 2013, Anicet Yala, coach of the Gabon national U20 team, called him up to be a member of the squad for the 2013 African Youth Championship in Algeria.

+He played in the 2015 Africa Cup of Nations.
+He started the first game against Burkina Faso, playing 63 minutes, with Gabon winning 2–0.
+In the second match against the Congo, he played 56 minutes before being replaced by Guélor Kanga (defeated 0–1).
+He came on as a substitute in the third and final group match against Equatorial Guinea in the 69th minute, replacing André Poko (defeated 2–0).
+Gabon finished third in its group and was eliminated from the competition.